opensearch-project/documentation-website/_security/authentication-backends/jwt.md

 ### Payload

 The payload of a JWT contains the [JWT claims](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-token-claims).
 A claim is a piece of information about a user that serves as a unique identifier, which allows the issuer of the token to verify identity.
 Claims are key/value pairs, and a payload typically includes multiple claims.
-While there are many types of claims, common practice is to keep their number at a minumum to avoid making the payload too large.
+While there are several types of claims, best practice is to avoid adding too many, thereby making the payload excessively large.

 The specification defines a set of standard claims with reserved names, referred to as [registered claims](https://www.iana.org/assignments/jwt/jwt.xhtml#claims).
 Some examples of these claims include token issuer (iss), expiration time (exp), and subject (sub).